-“Make sure that all safety policies, attendance requirements, and benefits are clearly stated and in compliance with federal, state, and local guidance and orders,” O’Donnell said.
+“Make sure that all safety policies, attendance requirements and benefits are clearly stated and in compliance with federal, state and local guidance and orders,” Wolf O’Donnell advised.
 “Make sure anti-harassment and anti-discrimination policies have understandable procedures in place for employees to report their complaints.”

-Again, it is a good idea to create an employee handbook and keep it current with your policies and procedures.
+An employee handbook is vital to establishing and communicating clear policies and procedures.
 Don’t forget to update your company guidelines as laws and regulations change.

-Employee training can be conducted online or in person, and it can be facilitated by your internal HR team or an external party.
+Effective employee training can be conducted online or in person and can be facilitated by your internal HR team or an external party.
 The type of training you offer will depend on your team and the topic.
-For example, O’Donnell suggests having an external party conduct anti-harassment and anti-discrimination training.
+For example, Wolf O’Donnell suggested having an external party conduct anti-harassment and anti-discrimination training.

-“Having a third party, such as an employment attorney or consultant, conduct a live anti-discrimination and anti-harassment [training session] can help prevent future claims and demonstrates the commitment of your company to keeping your workplace free of unfair treatment,” O’Donnell said.
+“Having a third party, such as an employment attorney or consultant, conduct a live anti-discrimination and anti-harassment [training session] can help prevent future claims and demonstrates the commitment of your company to keeping your workplace free of unfair treatment,” Wolf O’Donnell explained.

 Part of maintaining a compliant organization is listening to your employees.
-When an employee makes a complaint, it is important for you to investigate it.
-According to O’Donnell, businesses should investigate all complaints relating to safety issues, harassment, and discrimination, whether written or oral, and even those that are anonymous (via blogs, tweets, or hotlines).
+When an employee makes a complaint, it’s essential to investigate it.
+According to Wolf O’Donnell, businesses should investigate all complaints relating to safety issues, harassment and discrimination — whether written or oral — even if they’re anonymous (via blogs, tweets or hotlines).

-The best way to ensure compliance here is to create a standard procedure for investigating complaints.
+The best way to ensure compliance is to create a standard procedure for investigating complaints.

 In your investigation, multiple individuals (e.g., a manager and an HR professional) should be present at your interviews to avoid any disputes on what is discussed.
 When the investigation is complete, encourage the complainant to follow up with management if any other issues arise.

-“Touch base with the complainant on a set timeframe – 15, 30, and 60 days after the complaint is probably sufficient, unless the complainant demands more and these requests are made in good faith,” O’Donnell said.
+“Touch base with the complainant on a set time frame — 15, 30 and 60 days after the complaint is probably sufficient unless the complainant demands more and these requests are made in good faith,” Wolf O’Donnell said.

-Once an investigation is complete and you’ve determined that an employee has violated one of your policies, take the appropriate remedial action as outlined in your employee handbook.
+Once an investigation is complete and you’ve determined an employee has violated a policy, take the appropriate remedial action outlined in your employee handbook and disciplinary action policy.

-Fair and equal treatment of all employees is an essential element of HR compliance.
-No employee should get special treatment or be “let off the hook” due to their position or favoritism.
-This is key to ensuring your company doesn’t face litigation.
+Fair and equal treatment of all employees is essential to HR compliance.
+No employee should get special treatment or be let off the hook due to their position or favoritism.
+This is critical to ensuring your company doesn’t face litigation.

-When you are performing an investigation, keep comprehensive documentation of the situation.
+When you’re performing an investigation, keep comprehensive documentation of the situation.
 This could come in handy later, especially in the unfortunate circumstance that the case goes to litigation.
 Proper HR compliance documentation will also be helpful if your company is hit with an HR audit.